smaclell/smaclell.github.io/_drafts/changing-layers.md

 <hr />

-Thanks again Daryl for working through this change with me.
-I felt like I learnt from our discussions and always enjoy when you are on my code reviews.
+*Thanks again Daryl for working through this change with me.
+I felt like I learnt from our discussions and always enjoy when you are on my code reviews.*

-Thank you also to Ershad who brought up the potential Single Responsibility violation.
-I hope you liked my answer ;).
+*Thank you also to Ershad who brought up the potential Single Responsibility violation.
+I hope you liked my answer ;).*

+*I would like to thank Josh Groen for helping review this post.
+He is really good at it and also rocks a mean standing desk.
+Don't worry it, it happened in the past.*

 [srp]: http://c2.com/cgi/wiki?SingleResponsibilityPrinciple
 [tribute]: {% post_url 2015-02-26-i-volunteer-as-tribute %}